ADGEfficiency/rl-resources/readme.md

 - PPO

 Don't build an environment and agent at the same time!
 You won't be sure where the problem is when debugging.
 Run experiments over multiple random seeds, and expect to see variance in learning.

+Be aware that reinforcement learning is both sample inefficient and has variance across random seeds.
+The combination of these two means that training reinforcement learning agents is computationally expensive.